rootstrap/blog/content/Contributing to open source: An overview of the django-drip-campaings project - Bruno Michetti.md

 You can use cron to schedule the drips.

-### What we have being doing in the project
+### What we have been doing in the project

 As I said, we didn't create this project.
 We forked it and started to make some fixes and improvements.
 The first thing we did was to upgrade the used Django version.
 Now it has django 3.0.7.
 Besides we started to create the documentation with [Sphinx](https://www.sphinx-doc.org/en/master/) to have this project in [Read the Docs](https://readthedocs.org/) in the future.
 Another enhancement was to add [flake8](https://flake8.pycqa.org/en/latest/) to enforce the use of style guides in the code.
 Finally we added an integration with [travis-ci](https://travis-ci.com/) to have a continuous integration service on any change in the project.
 We registered and fixed some issues such as the view of the User fields, and configuration problems to run the app locally.
-There are some issues to address and discover yet so if you like OSS your are more than welcome to work with Django Drip Campaigns.
+There are some issues to address and discover yet so if you like OSS you are more than welcome to work with Django Drip Campaigns.
 In the open source initiative we wanted to publish this app as a pypi package, so I'll explain this a little more in the next section.

 ### Publish a pypi package